Police Ranks: Breaking Down 8 Different Law Enforcement Positions

 Generally speaking, rising through the ranks of law enforcement will sound more like military promotions than the kind of promotions you see in most other occupations.
 If you are familiar with that hierarchy of authority, these police ranks will sound pretty recognizable.
 If not—don’t fear.
 We will break down the police ranking structure, along with some qualities that define each position.

-A simple guide to 8 police ranks you’ll encounter in a law enforcement career
+8 police ranks you may encounter in your law enforcement career

 1. Police technician